jkole4/AntiNoobRaid/README.md

 {
-  "Allow clan members to destroy each others entities (Rust:IO Clans)": true, "Allow team members to destroy each others entities": true, "Allow twig to be destroyed even when owner is noob": false, "Ignore twig when calculating base ownership (prevents exploiting)": true, "Check full ownership of the base instead of only one block": true,
+  "Allow clan members to destroy each others entities (Rust:IO Clans)": true, "Allow team members to destroy each others entities": true, "Allow Patrol Helicopter to damage noob structures (This will allow players to raid with Patrol Helicopter)": true, "Allow twig to be destroyed even when owner is noob": false, "Ignore twig when calculating base ownership (prevents exploiting)": true, "Check full ownership of the base instead of only one block": true,